Retirement services are available for eligible individuals aged 62 or

 - Developing natural supports

-This is a service for adults.
-People have to be clients of the Developmental Disabilities Administration and must be referred by their case manager.
+Individuals must be clients of the DDA and must be referred by their case manager.
 Service availability is dependent upon funding.
 Working age adults (those age 21 through 61) need to access vocational services first.
 If you are a working age adult and you participated in vocational services for 9 months, your case manager may offer this as an alternative service.
 Individuals age 62 or older may access this as a retirement services when funds are available.

 Skagit County currently has three qualified vocational service providers: